paul-reiners/super-duper-drive/README.md

 2. Handling front-end calls with controllers
- - You need to write controllers for the application that bind application data and functionality to the front-end.
+ - I wrOte controllers for the application that bind application data and functionality to the front-end.
 That means using Spring MVC's application model to identify the templates served for different requests and populating the view model with data needed by the template.
- - The controllers you write should also be responsible for determining what, if any, error messages the application displays to the user.
-When a controller processes front-end requests, it should delegate the individual steps and logic of those requests to other services in the application, but it should interpret the results to ensure a smooth user experience.
+ - The controllers I wrote are also responsible for determining what, if any, error messages the application displays to the user.
+When a controller processes front-end requests, it delegates the individual steps and logic of those requests to other services in the application, but it interprets the results to ensure a smooth user experience.
- - It's a good idea to keep your controllers in a single package to isolate the controller layer.
-Usually, we simply call this package `controller`!
+ - My controllers are kept in a single package to isolate the controller layer.
+I simply call this package `controller`!
- - If you find yourself repeating tasks over and over again in controller methods, or your controller methods are getting long and complicated, consider abstracting some methods out into services!
-For example, consider the `HashService` and `EncryptionService` classes included in the starter code package `service`.
-These classes encapsulate simple, repetitive tasks and are available anywhere dependency injection is supported.
-Think about additional tasks that can be similarly abstracted and reused, and create new services to support them!
+ - Simple, repetitive tasks are abstracted and reused as services.

 3. Making calls to the database with MyBatis mappers